DigitalFlow/Pokemon-Team-Builder/README.md

 The tool offers a simple UI, where you can select between 1 to 6 members that you definetly want in your team.
 When telling the tool to propose you a team based on your members, the free slots in your team are filled with pokemon, that fit best to your team by their usage stats in Pokemon GL or Smogon.
+It is ensured, that only one mega Pokemon at max is added to your team, aswell as that every item is only used once.

 On the right side you can also see some general information regarding your team, for example which pokemon are great threats for your team.